copiousfreetime/htauth/README.md

 - Available with the installation of additional libraries:
     - argon2 - to use, add `gem 'argon2'` to your `Gemfile`. `argon2` will
       now be a valid algorithm to use in `HTAuth::PasswdFile` API.
+Currently argon2 is not supported on windows as the upstream `argon2` gem does not support windows.

 ## CREDITS